wpmetabox/mb-rest-api/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.3 =
+* Added fully support for terms and users.
+Both get and update meta values.

 = 1.2 =
 * Improvement: The update callback now can accept array of params